Tateyama Kendo and Iaido Club

 What are the club fees?

-The Tateyama Kendo and Iaido Club dues are $50.00 per month for Regular Members, and $30.00 per month for Students/Kids.
 The fees are the same regardless of the number of practices attended per month.
-Registration at Tateyama entitles you to participate in all three martial arts programs we offer.
+With the exception of our kids program, registration at Tateyama entitles you to participate in all three martial arts programs we offer.

 How do I apply to become a member?